mickesv/PA2530-Spring2016/src/morea/DeployCloud/exp_create.md

 - Run `vagrant up` and wait for DigitalOcean to create your droplet
 - Run `vagrant ssh` and poke around.

+**Tip:** If you have more than one provider configuration (e.g., you may have one "virtualbox" provider, and one "digital_ocean", you may need to specify which provider to use: `vagrant up --provider=digital_ocean`.

 ## Cleanup
 Once you are done, **don't forget** to run `vagrant destroy -f`!

 If you don't, your droplet will keep running and cost you money.